10 Best Beaches in Goa for Peace-Loving Travelers

 Goa’s beaches are speckled with coconut-thatched beach shacks that serve ice-cold beer and spicy Goan cuisine.
 It is easy to find cheap accommodation in a beach resort or hotel very close to the beach in Goa.

-These are only the best beaches to visit, some a little off the beaten path.
+These are the best beaches to visit in Goa for tourists looking for peace and relaxation, some a little off the beaten path.

 Candolim is the birthplace of Abbe Faria, a Goan Freedom Fighter and the Father of Hypnotism.
 When we stay at Candolim, we usually book one of the rent-back apartments a stone’s throw away from the beach.

-Sinquerim beach has clean, white sand, and is close to the historic Fort Aguada, the early 17th-century Portuguese fort that was built by the Portuguese to control the entry into River Mandovi and to protect old Goa from enemy attack.
+Sinquerim Beach has clean, white sand, and is close to the historic Fort Aguada, the early 17th-century Portuguese fort built by the Portuguese to control the entry into River Mandovi and to protect old Goa from enemy attack.

 Aguada Fort at Sinquerim Beach

-Baga is really an extension of Calangute beach.
-But unlike Calangute, which is crowded, steep and marred by dangerous undercurrents, the beach at Baga is flat, safe for swimming, and has clean, white sand.
-A little creek joins the sea between the beach sands and a hill that is home to the Retreat House.
+Unlike Calangute, which is crowded, steep, and marred by dangerous undercurrents, the beach at Baga is flat, safe for swimming, and has clean, white sand.
+A little creek joins the sea between the beach sands and a hill that houses the Retreat House.

 Beach shacks at Baga Beach

 Although not among the famous “nude” beaches of Goa, Baga is still quite popular with topless sunbathers who strip off to catch some sun, while the locals gawk.
-You can catch some action of a different kind if you like water sports and fishing.
+You can engage in action of a different kind if you like water sports and fishing.

-After dark, night-time revellers frequent Tito’s – one of the more lively watering holes of Goa’s nightlife.
-Baga has a Saturday night flea market where you can shop for colourful Kashmiri handlooms and other artefacts all along the road leading to the beach.
+After dark, night-time revelers frequent Tito’s – one of the more lively watering holes of Goa’s nightlife.
+Baga has a Saturday night flea market where you can shop for colorful Kashmiri handlooms and other artifacts all along the road to the beach.

 Flea market at Baga Beach

-Bambolim beach is a small, clean, largely peaceful beach, in a shaded spot before the mouth of the river Zuari.
-The entrance to the beach is easily missed and lies along the hill between Goa Medical College and the Goa University.
+Bambolim Beach is a small, clean, largely peaceful beach, in a shaded spot before the mouth of the river Zuari.
+The entrance to the beach is easily missed and lies along the hill between Goa Medical College and Goa University.

-The road goes all the way down to the Hyatt beach resort from where you can make your way to the beach.
-The beach is carpeted with broken mother-of-pearl and other shells, which makes it a haven for shell-collectors.
-Thick coconut groves line the beach and provide shade and privacy.
-It’s the perfect beach for a quiet, cosy picnic.
+The road goes down to the Hyatt Beach Resort from where you can make your way to the beach.
+The beach is carpeted with broken mother-of-pearl and other shells, which makes it a haven for shell collectors.

-A Goa Trance favourite, Vagator is one of the more beautiful white sand Goa beaches.
+A Goa Trance favorite, Vagator is one of the more beautiful white sand Goa beaches.
 To reach the beach, you have to walk down a steep cliff.
-The sea here is not safe for swimming, but during the tourist season it has an active nightlife.
+The sea here is not safe for swimming, but during the tourist season, it has an active nightlife.

 My strongest memory of Benaulim is that of being bitten by a stray dog when I was 12.
 But I also remember all of us – the entire family – feasting on a delicious meal of shellfish we dug out in bucket-loads from the sand.

-Palolem beach, situated in the Canacona district, is also known as “Paradise Beach”.
-A few decades back, it was among the virgin beaches of Goa.
-It is a fishing beach popular for its dolphin cruises and fishing trips.
+Palolem Beach, situated in the Canacona district, also known as “Paradise Beach,” was among the virgin beaches of Goa.
+It’s a fishing beach popular for its dolphin cruises and fishing trips.

-Island at Palolem beach can be reached at low tide
+The island at Palolem Beach can be reached at low tide

 Golden sands of Palolem Beach

-Agonda beach is a virgin stretch of beach twelve kilometres from Palolem and, until recently, was undiscovered by tourists.
+Agonda Beach is a virgin stretch of beach twelve kilometers from Palolem.
 It is very popular with backpackers and is one of the best beaches in Goa for foreigners.

 I took a boat trips in this little fishing vessel

 Agonda is sometimes frequented by day picnickers.
 The waters are crystal clear and it’s easy to see the bottom of the shore while swimming.
-Watch out for the sharp barnacles if you decide to climb any of the rocks there.
+Watch out for the sharp barnacles if you climb any rocks.

 Imagine a view like this…